daegalus/csrd/content.en/05-game-mastering/01-creatures.md

 A nuppeppo sometimes follows a living individual around like a silent, smelly pet that shows no affection.
 No one knows why.

-{{< hint info >}}
+> [!NOTE]
-If a nuppeppo begins to follow a character, interaction tasks by that character and their allies are hindered.
+> If a nuppeppo begins to follow a character, interaction tasks by that character and their allies are hindered.
 Most other creatures are put off by a lump of animate human flesh hanging around nearby.
-{{< /hint >}}

 **Motive:** Wander, graze on dead flesh